Christensen-Lab-Dartmouth/MethylNet/README.md

 NOTE: Images will be updated to reflect latest set of MethylNet commands.

-MethylNet is currently in review, Wiki page and biorxiv are coming soon.
+MethylNet is currently in review, Wiki page in progress.
+Biorxiv can be accessed at: https://www.biorxiv.org/content/10.1101/692665v1

 Help docs: https://christensen-lab-dartmouth.github.io/MethylNet/